Pool Shock vs Chlorine: Do You Need Both? Complete Guide

 The SLAM Method Approach

 For serious pool problems like algae or persistent cloudiness, follow the SLAM (Shock Level And Maintain) protocol using liquid chlorine rather than granular shock.
-Calculate your shock level FC based on your CYA reading - typically 10-20 times your CYA level divided by 10.
+Calculate your shock level FC based on your CYA reading using the FC/CYA chart - typically 30% of your CYA level for proper SLAM treatment.

-For example, with 40 ppm CYA, maintain FC at 16 ppm throughout the SLAM process.
-Add liquid chlorine every few hours to maintain this level until you pass the overnight chlorine loss test (OCLT).
+For example, with 40 ppm CYA, maintain FC at 12 ppm throughout the SLAM process.
+Test FC levels every few hours and add liquid chlorine as needed to maintain this level until you pass the overnight chlorine loss test (OCLT).
 This method is more effective than using granular shock products because you maintain consistent, measurable chlorine levels.

 Why Liquid Chlorine Often Wins